-How should we determine the access rights of the user for the main server?
+How should we determine the user's access rights for the main server?

 What is the password complexity required?

-What is the expected behavior of the authentication process if the account is locked?
+What is the expected behaviour of the authentication process if the account is locked?

 Phase 4: Sketching out acceptance tests

-Although it’s part of the discussion process, it’s separate and should only be done when the team has gained all the information needed to start thinking of what the acceptance tests are.
+Although it’s part of the discussion process, it’s separate and should only be done when the team has gained all the information needed to start thinking about the acceptance tests.
 As part of this phase, the team creates an initial list of test cases to cover real user scenarios.
 For example:

 Acceptance criteria: “What is the password complexity required?”